X

 What is generative AI?

-Generative AI refers to models or algorithms that create brand-new output, such as text, photos, videos, code, data, or 3D renderings, from the vast amounts of data they are trained on.
-The models 'generate' new content by referring back to the data they have been trained on, making new predictions.
+Generative artificial intelligence (AI) refers to models or algorithms that create brand-new output, such as text, photos, videos, code, data, or 3D renderings, from the huge amount of data they are trained on.
+The models 'generate' new content by referring to the data they have been trained on, making new predictions.

-The purpose of generative AI is to create content, as opposed to other forms of AI, which might be used for different purposes, such as analyzing data or helping to control a self-driving car.
+The purpose of generative AI is to create content, as opposed to other forms of AI, which suit different purposes, such as analyzing data, making ad recommendations, parsing through applications, helping to control a self-driving car, etc.

 Why is generative AI a hot topic right now?

-The term generative AI is causing a buzz because of the increasing popularity of generative AI programs, such as OpenAI's conversational chatbot ChatGPT and the AI image generator DALL-E
+The term generative AI is causing a buzz because of the increasing popularity of generative AI models, such as OpenAI's conversational chatbot ChatGPT and its AI image generator DALL-E 3

-These and similar tools use generative AI to produce new content, including computer codeessays, emails, social media captions, images, poems, excel formulas, and more within seconds, which has the potential to shake up how people currently do things.
+These and similar tools use generative AI to produce new content, including computer codeessays, emails, social media captions, images, poems, Excel formulas, and more, within seconds, which has the potential to boost peoples' workflows significantly.

-ChatGPT has become extremely popular, accumulating more than one million users a week after launching.
-Many other companies have also rushed in to compete in the generative AI space, including GoogleMicrosoft's Bing, and Anthropic.
+ChatGPT became extremely popular quickly, accumulating over one million users a week after launching.
+Many other companies saw that success and rushed to compete in the generative AI marketplace, including GoogleMicrosoft's Bing, and Anthropic.
+These companies quickly developed their own generative AI models.

-The buzz around generative AI is sure to keep on growing as more companies join in and find new use cases as the technology becomes more integrated into everyday processes.
+The buzz around generative AI will keep growing as more companies enter the market and find new use cases to help the technology integrate into everyday processes.
+For example, there has been a recent surge of new generative AI models for video and audio.

 What does machine learning have to do with generative AI?

 Machine learning refers to the subsection of AI that teaches a system to make a prediction based on data it's trained on.
-An example of this kind of prediction is when DALL-E is able to create an image based on the prompt you enter by discerning what the prompt actually means.
+An example of this prediction is when DALL-E 3 creates an image based on the prompt you enter by discerning what the prompt means.

 Generative AI is, therefore, a machine-learning framework, but all machine-learning frameworks are not generative AI.